UMBE-LAB/CityBEM-Docs/docs/installation.md

-# :material-cog-outline: CityBEM V2 Installation and Build Guide
+## :material-cog-outline: CityBEM V2 Installation

-CityBEM V2 is a high-performance city-scale simulation framework implemented in modern **C++17** and compiled using **Microsoft Visual Studio 2022 (MSVC v143)**.
+CityBEM V2 is a high-performance city-scale simulation framework implemented in modern C++17 and compiled using Microsoft Visual Studio 2022 (MSVC v143).
 This comprehensive guide details the setup, compilation, and execution of the solver, including optional Python utilities.

 ---

-## 1. Core Requirements & Environment Setup
+## 1. Core Requirements

 To successfully build the C++ solver from source, the following software and precise configurations are mandatory:

-### :material-laptop: Development Environment
+<span style="font-size: 1.2em;">:material-laptop: Development Environment</span><br>

 | Requirement | Details |
 | :--- | :--- |